Skip to content

 Portishead Beach Attractive Points

-Portishead’s Esplanade reminds us of the Victorian splendor the town was long known for.
-Strolling along the waterfront, you can enjoy an ice cream or lunch in any of the cafes.
+Perhaps the greatest attraction to the Portishead Beach is the Portishead Marina Bristol.
+The Marina is a long stretch of tree-lined highway dotted with picturesque bars, restaurants and lovely cafes.
+The Esplanade is a callback to the Victorian splendour the town was long known for.
+Strolling at all hours along the waterfront, you can enjoy an ice cream or lunch in any of the cafes.

-Visitors who would like an extensive view can head to Battery Point at the north end of the esplanade.
+If you would prefer an extensive view, you can head to Battery Point at the north end of the esplanade.
 There are sweeping scenic vistas across the Bristol Channel in every direction, and passing ships come so close to the shore that you feel you could reach out and touch them.

 Walking along the coast or around Portishead town to explore the Black Nore Lighthouse walk or take the cliff path to nearby Clevedon will soothe your mind and soul.